sveinbjornt/Platypus/Documentation/Documentation.md

 #### None

 Windowless application that provides no graphical feedback.
-All script output is redirected to `STDERR`.
+All script output is redirected to `stderr`.

 #### Progress Bar